algesten/str0m/README.md

 We can't know the exact wallclock for media from a remote peer since not every device is synchronized with NTP.
-Every sender does periodically produce a Sender Report (SR) that contain the peer's idea of its wallclock, however this number can be very wrong compared to "real" NTP time.
+Every sender does periodically produce a Sender Report (SR) that contains the peer's idea of its wallclock, however this number can be very wrong compared to "real" NTP time.